 His conviction equally disturbed and impressed everyone watching in wait.

-Sometimes I ponder the Doomsday possibility of an earthquake so massive multiple Cascade Stratovolcanoes are set off simultaneously; Tidal waves dominating and disappearing downtown Seattle sky scrapers...
-These are momentary, fleeting visuals and a quiet internal acknowledgement of the ultimate unknown of Nature.
+Sometimes I ponder the Doomsday possibility of an earthquake so massive multiple Cascade Stratovolcanoes are set off simultaneously; tidal waves dominating and disappearing downtown Seattle sky scrapers.
+These are momentary, fleeting visuals that accompany my quiet, internal acknowledgement of the unknown that abounds in Nature.

 "I had the realization that I and my entire generation, My whole civilization in fact, are going to be one thin layer of sediment in the side of a cliff someday......I'm going to die and be a million years dead, and anyone who might possibly judge me for my pursuits and mistakes will be a fossil right next to mine in that cliffside." -Gregg Levoy